 Delaware Unclaimed Property Penalties and Interest

-Delaware, the state with the greatest impact on unclaimed property, has announced that it will systematically assess penalties when its systems allow for that functionality.
-Interest for late reports will be charged at 0.5% per each month the report is late, not to exceed 50% of the value of the amount to be paid.
+Delaware, the state with the greatest impact on unclaimed property, applies interest for late reports will be charged at 0.5% per each month the report is late, not to exceed 50% of the value of the amount to be paid.

 Delaware unclaimed property penalties are the lesser of 5% of the amount due plus an additional 5% for each month (not to exceed 50% of the value), or a civil penalty of $100 per day the report is withheld but not more than $5,000.